oakslab/trial-day-repository/README.md

      - `pnpm add -D <pkg>` to install package as dev dependency
      - `pnpm add -g <pkg>` to install package globally

-4. To download local dependencies run `pnpm run config local` in the root directory.
+2. Ask tech lead to provide missing configuration files (`gcp-service-account.json` & `firebase-config.json`) and copy them to following paths:

+   - `./apps/api/gcp-service-account.json`
+   - `./packages/base/auth-backend-base/gcp-service-account.json`
+   - `./packages/base/auth-frontend-base/firebase-config.json`

+3. Copy `./packages/database/.env.local` to `./packages/database/.env`

-5. Make sure you have latest migrations on your database.
+4. Make sure you have latest migrations on your database.
 Run `pnpm run --filter=database migrate:dev` in the root directory.
 This will run all the migrations to your local database.

+5. Run `pnpm run build` in the root directory to check

 6. Run `pnpm run dev` in the root directory to start the application.

    - This will run following ports on your local machine:
      - 3000: Frontend - Web
-     - 3003: Frontend - Admin
-     - 3004: Frontend - Examples
      - 3001: Backend
      - 3002: Firebase Authentication
      - 4000: Firebase Emulator
      - 5432: PostgreSQL Database (login: `prisma`, password: `password`, database: `reusable_repo`)

 7. Seed the DB & Firebase: `pnpm run --filter=api seed`

    - In order to seed Firebase users on local, emulators must be running (part of previous step)
    - Firebase passwords are same as email by default.
 In case of existing Firebase user, passwords are NOT overwritten

+8. Run the web app on [http://localhost:3000](http://localhost:3000) in browser and use `vladimir.rehor+user@oakslab.com` / `vladimir.rehor+user@oakslab.com` credentials to log in.

 ### Other Guides